 Continued Focus on Quality, Production, Productivity and Overall Operational Performance.

-Compumedics remains focussed on continued improvements to service, quality and productivity initiatives, in order to enhance our Company's reputation and operational efficiencies.
+The past FY24 was a year of continued focus on continued improvements to service, quality and productivity initiatives, designed to enhance our Company's reputation, operational efficiencies, along with enhanced standards applicable to services and our quality management system.